An actor should look at the theater like "This

 by Steve Capra

-from Scarecrow Press
+from Rowman and Littlefield/Scarecrow Press

 According to Sir Peter Hall, "The theater's been dying for two thousand years,